precice/precice.github.io_old/index.md

 # Welcome to preCICE
 preCICE (Precise Code Interaction Coupling Environment) is a coupling library for partitioned multi-physics simulations.
-Partitioned means, that preCICE couples existing programs (solvers), capable of simulating a subpart of the complete physics involved in a simulation.
-This allows for a high flexibility, needed to keep a decent time-to-solution for complex multi-physics scenarios.
+Partitioned means that preCICE couples existing programs (solvers) capable of simulating a subpart of the complete physics involved in a simulation.
+This allows for the high flexibility that is needed to keep a decent time-to-solution for complex multi-physics scenarios.

 The software offers methods for transient equation coupling, communication means, and data mapping schemes.
-[Ready-to-use adapters](http://www.precice.org/codes) for well known commercial and open-source solvers are available.
+[Ready-to-use adapters](http://www.precice.org/codes) for well-known commercial and open-source solvers are available.
 Adapters for in-house codes can be implemented and validated in only a few weeks.

-preCICE is an Open Source Software under the LGPL3 license and available on [GitHub](https://github.com/precice/precice).
+preCICE is an open-source software under the LGPL3 license and available on [GitHub](https://github.com/precice/precice).

 ## Unique Features

-In comparison to other coupling software, preCICE is prepared for the next generation of multi-physics simulations due to the following features:
+In contrast to other coupling software, preCICE is prepared for the next generation of multi-physics simulations thanks to the following features:

-+ preCICE is built upon a fully parallel peer-to-peer concept.
-Coupled solvers directly communicate with each other.
-No central instance is needed to handle the communication.
++ *Fully parallel peer-to-peer concept:* Coupled solvers directly communicate with each other without requiring a central instance.
 All coupling operations are executed directly on the solvers' compute resources.
 This enables massively parallel simulations without the coupling being the bottleneck of the overall simulation.

-+ preCICE follows a pure library approach -- the solvers call preCICE -- in contrast to a framework approach.
-This makes the coupling minimally-invasive and, therefore, easy to setup and easy to maintain.
-The API of preCICE operates on a generic level, allowing highest flexibility and the implementation of new adapters in only around 30 lines of code.
++ *Pure library approach:* In contrast to a framework approach, the solvers call preCICE instead of being called by the framework.
+This makes coupling minimally-invasive and thus easy to set up and to maintain.
+The preCICE API operates on a generic level, allowing highest flexibility and the implementation of new adapters in as little as approximately 30 lines of code.

-+ preCICE offers sophisticated and robust quasi-Newton coupling algorithms, which enable the partitioned realization of strongly-coupled problems, such as observed in hemodynamic applications.
++ *Sophisticated and robust quasi-Newton coupling algorithms:* They enable the partitioned realization of strongly-coupled problems, such as those  observed in hemodynamic applications.

-+ preCICE allows the robust coupling of an arbitrary number of solvers to one overall simulation.
++ *Multi coupling:* preCICE allows the robust coupling of an arbitrary number of solvers to one overall simulation.

 ## Citing preCICE
 To cite preCICE, please use: